You can download the raw source code for these lecture notes here.

 )

-We can use compmus_gather_timbre
+We can use compmus_gather_timbre much like

-last week to yield a cepstrogram.
+compmus_gather_chroma last week to yield a cepstrogram.

 This code should work as a template for you with no changes